Unlock hundreds more features

 Buried in a landfill without treatment

 Regulated medical waste sharps must be treated by autoclaving or incineration before final disposal to inactivate pathogens.
 This treatment reduces the risk of disease transmission to waste handlers.
 OSHA requires these steps under its exposure control plan.
-More details at OSHA.
+More details at .

 Which organization requires employers to maintain a sharps injury log separate from the OSHA 300 log?